dawn-infra-labs/dawn-secure-transport/modules/transport-framework/README.md

 The Transport Framework provides a unified, extensible, and censorship‑resistant abstraction layer for all Dawn Bridge Core transport protocols.
 It defines the lifecycle, interfaces, handshake model, encryption boundaries, and behavioral simulation mechanisms shared across all supported transports.

-This module enables the system to integrate multiple advanced circumvention protocols—xHTTP, XTLS, Hysteria2, VLESS, Reality, and Trojan—under a single coherent architecture.
+This module enables the system to integrate multiple advanced circumvention protocols—REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS, and TUIC v5—under a single coherent architecture.

 ---